 Provided that all the conditions are met, local people will be able to vote on the plan in a referendum.
 If the plan is approved by a majority of those who vote, then the local authority will bring it into force.

 On 16 January 2014, we approved the designation of the Ham and Petersham Neighbourhood Forum and Area.
 The Forum submitted their draft Neighbourhood Plan on 14 September 2017.
 A referendum on the Plan was held on 18 October 2018, with 84% of participating voters in support the Plan.
+The Plan was formally adopted by Council on Tuesday, 22 January 2019.
 As a result, the Plan now forms part of the borough’s statutory development plan, and will be used alongside the Council’s own planning documents to determine planning applications in the Neighbourhood Area.

 Find out more about Ham and Petersham Forum Neighbourhood Plan.